13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Say, “This has happened a few times.
 Let’s figure out how to avoid it going forward.”

-That calls out the behavior without blame.
+That calls out the behaviour without blame.

 7. Stay Calm and Don’t Get Pulled into Drama